harrisonkwhite/zeta_framework/README.md

 This is a data-oriented framework for developing 2D games for Windows, Mac, and Linux.

-It was originally written in C, though has been switched to a procedural subset of C++ 20 to leverage useful features like operator overloading, function overloading, constexpr, templates, and more.
+It was originally written in C, though has been switched to a highly procedural subset of C++ 20 to leverage useful features like templates, operator overloading, function overloading, constexpr, and more.

 ---